Stress Relief (The Office): Plot

-Annoyed that none of his co-workers paid attention to the fire safety seminar he gave last week, Dwight Schrute decides to get revenge by simulating a fire.
-Setting a fire in a trash can, Dwight calmly explains the proper safety procedures as the panicked employees try to flee, only for Dwight to have made the "fire" non-survivable by sealing the office exits shut and cutting the phone lines.
-Dwight eventually reveals it was just a "test", but things go terribly wrong when Stanley Hudson suffers a heart attack and collapses in the commotion.
-Later that day, Dwight is subsequently reprimanded by Dunder Mifflin CFO David Wallace, and Michael strips him of his position as safety officer.
+Annoyed that none of his co-workers paid attention to the fire safety seminar he gave last week, Dwight Schrute tries another approach by sealing the office exits shut, cutting the phone lines and starting a fire in a trash can.
+Dwight calmly explains the proper safety procedures as the panicked employees try to flee.
+Dwight eventually reveals it was just a drill, but Stanley Hudson suffers a heart attack and collapses.
+Dwight is reprimanded by Dunder Mifflin CFO David Wallace, and Michael strips him of his position as safety officer.

 After Stanley is released from the hospital, his doctors warn him to keep his stress levels under control.
-Michael arranges for a CPR training session for the employees, but they are too easily distracted and the lesson proves fruitless.
-The session ends when Dwight destroys the expensive CPR dummy to try and "extract the organs" for organ donation, then wears its face, earning another rebuke from David Wallace.
+Michael arranges a CPR training session for the employees, but they are too easily distracted and the lesson proves fruitless.
+Dwight destroys the expensive CPR dummy to "extract the organs" for organ donation, then wears its face, earning another rebuke from David.
 Dwight is ordered to apologize to his co-workers and get signatures acknowledging that they forgive him, but after he openly declares that his apology is insincere and denies that he is responsible for Stanley's heart attack, they refuse to sign.
 With tensions running high in the office, Michael tries to calm his workers down with yoga and meditation sessions.
-However, Michael soon realizes he is actually the source of his employees' stress when the beeping of Stanley's stress reader quickens the closer Michael gets to him.
+However, Michael realizes he is actually the source of his employees' stress when the beeping of Stanley's stress reader quickens the closer Michael gets to him.
 The same occurs when Oscar holds the stress reader.